Easy cycle on flat riverside paths along one of the major rivers of Central Europe

 Overnight: Bad Schandau

-Day 2: Cycle from Bad Schandau to Dresden
+Day 2: Train to Bad Schandau and cycle to Dresden

 Distance: 45 km approx.

 Today begins with a short morning train ride to Bad Schandau, the gateway for active holidays in Saxon Switzerland.

 Your first cycling day along the Elbe takes you through the magnificent landscapes of the Elbe Sandstone mountains.
 You will pass the most famous sights of the Saxon Switzerland, such as the Bastei rock formation and bridge in Rathen and the Königstein Fortress.
 Soon you will see the impressive skyline of the old town of Dresden, with its many spires, towers, and domes.

 Continuing your cycle through the serene Elbe valley, you will spot the 1,000-year-old town of Meissen from far away.
 Its castle hill towers above the river, with its impressive gothic cathedral and Albrechtsburg castle.
 A visit to the world-famous Meissen porcelain factory is also a must.

 You will have noticed many vineyards along your route today, for you are in the heart of one of the smallest yet most distinguished winegrowing regions of Germany.
 You can reward your efforts this evening with a glass or two of the excellent local wine.

 Day 4: Cycle from Meissen to Riesa or Strehla

 Today’s cycle tour will take you past many picturesque wine villages dotted along the Elbe river.
 We recommend a stop for some wine tasting in Diesbar-Seußlitz.
 Next stop will be Riesa, with its 12th Century Benedictine monastery, or Strehla with its enchanting rural atmosphere.

 Day 5: Cycle from Riesa or Strehla to Torgau